 When pursuing a personal injury claim involving amputation, obtaining skilled legal representation is a must.
 Insurance companies are often hesitant to provide a settlement that will adequately account for an amputee's future needs, so having someone to advocate for your interests will ensure that your legal rights are protected.

 The legal team at Neblett, Beard & Arsenault is committed to helping Louisiana residents who've been injured due to the negligence of others settle their personal injury claims.
-Please call today to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Please call today to schedule a free, no-obligation consultation.